ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

-## ACL-based forwarding (ABF) plugin
+---

+## ABF Plugin

 The ACL-based forwarding plugin is an implementation of policy-based routing (PBR).
-With ABF, packets are forwarded based on user-defined fields expressed by ACLs rather than by the results of a longest match lookup in a routing table.
+With ABF, packets are forwarded based on user-defined fields expressed by ACLs, rather than by a longest match lookup in a routing table.
+ACL is defined in the [ABF model][abf-model].

+**References**

+- [ABF proto][abf-proto]
+- [ABF model][abf-model]

-The ABF entry is defined by a numeric index.
-The data consists of a list of interfaces the ABF is attached to, the forwarding paths and the name of the associated ACL.
-The ACL represents a dependency for the given ABF - if the ACL is not present, the ABF configuration will be cached until created.
-Same applies for ABF interfaces.
+The ABF entry is identifed by a numeric index.
+ABF data consists of a list of interfaces the ABF is attached to, the forwarding paths, and the name of the associated ACL.
+The ACL represents a dependency for the given ABF; If the ACL is not present, the ABF configuration will be cached until created.
+The same applies for ABF interfaces.

-**Configuration example**
+**ABF Configuration Examples**

+**KV Data Store**

+Put the ABF configuration data into an etcd data store using the [ABF key][key-reference]

 Example value:
 ```json